KawaiiUroboros/ClickBeat/README.md

 # ClickBeat
 The browser extension is for intuitive site navigation for visually impaired people.

+Desiged for Virus.Hack and took 2nd place on track "Development of an audiovisual service for people with disabilities".

 # How does it work?

 1) Before implementation, the main elements of the web page are selected.